-From March 31, 2018 to June 30, 2018 and from September 30, 2018 to June 30, 2019, the Company's successive decreases in cash (and equivalents) and working capital are consistent with the increased investments made in E&E activities during these same periods, which have exceeded the financing transactions completed during this period and discussed below under the "Description of Financing Transactions" heading.
+From September 30, 2018 to June 30, 2019, the Company's successive decreases in cash (and equivalents) and working capital are consistent with the increased investments made in E&E activities during these same periods, which have exceeded the financing transactions completed during this.
 In the other periods, the financing transactions completed exceeded investments made in E&E activities during these same periods.